 Job Sites and Occupations Associated with Asbestos in Washington

-Though many of these facilities drive much of Washington’s economy, those that have been around since the 19th and 20th Centuries are job sites which were heavy users of asbestos.
-For example, The Boeing Company, one of the country’s largest aeronautical manufacturers, was founded in Seattle in 1916 and has several aircraft factories in Washington.
-Boeing used asbestos in its manufacturing plants for more than 50 years, thus exposing many of its employees to the toxic silicates.
+Although many of these facilities drive much of Washington’s economy, the ones that have been around since the 19th and 20th Centuries are job sites which were heavy users of asbestos.
+For example, The Boeing Company, one of the country’s largest aeronautical manufacturers, used asbestos in its manufacturing plants for more than 50 years, thus exposing many of its employees to the toxic silicates.

 Other Washington job sites where asbestos exposure is known to have occurred include: